Hi, what do you want to do?

 Acting Like a Hog

-Students explore game theory.
-In this secondary mathematics instructional activity, students investigate the playing of a game called Hog which involves rolling dice.
-Students explore many different scenarios as they consider...
+Young scholars explore game theory.
+In this secondary mathematics lesson, students investigate the playing of a game called Hog which involves rolling dice.
+Young scholars explore many different scenarios as they consider the...

 Curated OER